hyperledger/iroha/docs/source/guides/configuration.rst

   username, password and database name.
   All data except the database name are mandatory.
   If database name is not provided, a default one gets used.
+- ``working database`` is the name of working database - the one that will be used to store the world state view and optionally blocks.
+    .. warning:: Deprecated behaviour: is overrided by ``dbname`` parameter in ``pg_opt`` value.
+    .. warning:: Deprecated: optional.
+- ``maintenance database`` is the name of databse that will not be used to store any data, but only to maintain the working database.
+   .. warning:: Deprecated: optional.
 - ``log`` is an optional parameter controlling log output verbosity and format (see below).